KenjaminButton/appointment-planner/README.md

 Checking if name matches contacts.name - if it does match, set setDuplicate state to true.
 /* Using hooks, check for contact name in the contacts array variable in props */
-Note: I will be using the useEffect hook here so make sure to import it at the top of the file, next to useState.
+Note: I will be using the useEffect hook here so make sure to import it at the top of the file, next to useState if preferred.
 ```javascript
   // check for contact name in the contacts array variable in props
   useEffect( () => {